 Step 1: Contacting addiction professionals

-You may reach out to inquire about your or a loved one’s substance abuse problem.
+You may reach out to inquire about your or a loved one’s substance use disorder problem.
 At this time, you can get help verifying if your insurance covers Fentanyl addiction treatment, or discover other options to get you started with picking a center.

 Step 2: Assessment